JOINT VENTURE DRILLING PROGRAM

 |Joint Venture Drilling Program [Text Block]||

-In March 2018, W&T and two other initial members formed and initially funded Monza, which jointly participates with us in the exploration, drilling and development of certain drilling projects (the “Joint Venture Drilling Program”) in the Gulf of Mexico.
-Subsequent to the initial closing, additional investors joined as members of Monza during 2018 and total commitments by all members, including W&T’s commitment to fund its retained interest in Monza projects held outside of Monza, are $361.4 million.
+In March 2018, W&T and two other initial members formed and initially funded Monza, which jointly participates in the exploration, drilling and development of certain drilling projects (the “Joint Venture Drilling Program”) in the Gulf of Mexico.
+Subsequent to the initial closing, additional investors joined as members of Monza during 2018 and total commitments by all members, including W&T’s commitment to fund its retained interest in Monza projects held outside of Monza, was $361.4 million.
 W&T contributed 88.94% of its working interest in certain identified undeveloped drilling projects to Monza and retained 11.06% of its working interest.
-The Joint Venture Drilling Program is structured so that we initially receive an aggregate of 30.0% of the revenues less expenses, through both our direct ownership of our retained working interest in the Monza projects and our indirect interest through our interest in Monza, for contributing 20.0% of the estimated total well costs plus associated leases and providing access to available infrastructure at agreed-upon rates.
-Any exceptions to this structure are approved by the Monza board.
+The Joint Venture Drilling Program is structured so that W&T initially receives an aggregate of 30.0% of the revenues less expenses, through the direct ownership from the retained working interest in the Monza projects and the indirect interest through the interest in Monza, for contributing 20.0% of the estimated total well costs plus associated leases and providing access to available infrastructure at agreed-upon rates.
+Any exceptions to this structure are approved by the Monza board of directors.

 Monza is an entity separate from any other entity with its own separate creditors who will be entitled, upon its liquidation, to be satisfied out of Monza’s assets prior to any value in Monza becoming available to holders of its equity.
 The assets of Monza are not available to pay creditors of the Company and its affiliates.

-Through September 30, 2021, nine wells have been completed since the inception of the Joint Venture Drilling Program.
-In 2020, one well was drilled to target depth, which we expect to be completed in the fourth quarter of 2021 and we expect production to commence late in the fourth quarter of 2021.
-W&T is the operator for seven of the nine wells completed through September 30, 2021.
+Through September 30, 2022, ten wells have been completed since the inception of the Joint Venture Drilling Program.
+W&T is the operator for eight of the ten wells completed through September 30, 2022.

 Consolidation and Carrying Amounts